 #Does LG Smart TV have an MLB.TV app?

-No. LG’s webOS app store does not carry the MLB.TV app.
-You need to use AirPlay, an HDMI streaming device, or the TV’s built-in web browser to watch MLB.TV on an LG Smart TV.
+No. LG’s webOS Content Store doesn’t carry the MLB.TV app.
+Use AirPlay, an HDMI streaming stick, or the TV’s web browser instead.

 #Which LG TV models support AirPlay for MLB.TV?

-LG Smart TVs from 2018 onward running webOS 4.0 or later support Apple AirPlay.
-This includes OLED, NanoCell, and UHD models from that year forward.
-Check Settings > General > Apple AirPlay Settings to confirm your model has the feature.
+LG Smart TVs from 2018 onward with webOS 4.0 or later support AirPlay 2.
+This covers OLED, NanoCell, QNED, and UHD models from that year forward.
+Go to Settings > General > Apple AirPlay Settings to verify your TV has the feature enabled.

 #Is MLB.TV free with Amazon Prime?